Do you find yourself easily irritated when you take modafinil? Does it feel as though your patience for people has reached an all-time low?

 As soon as we become tired, like after a poor night’s rest or at the end of a long workday, our threshold for this tolerance becomes much lower.
 We become more irritable and reactive to stressors in our environment.

-You would be correct in assuming this, except for one thing… Modafinil makes us FEEL more awake, but it doesn’t actually give us the same benefits of a full night’s sleep.
+You would be correct in assuming this, except for one thing… modafinil makes us FEEL more awake, but it doesn’t give us the same benefits of a full night’s sleep.

 It also doesn’t protect us from nutritional deficiencies or the impacts of long-term stress.